avaneev/biteopt/README.md

 represents an independent human).

 The author did not originally employ results and reasoning available in papers on Differential Evolution.
-Author's use of DE operations is based on understanding that it provides an implicit gradient information.
+Author's use of DE operation is based on understanding that it provides an implicit gradient information.
 A candidate solution is generated as a sum of best solution and a difference between a random and the worst solution.
-Such difference between a random and the worst solution actually generates a probabilistically correct step towards the minimum of a function, relative to the better solution.
+Such difference between a random and the worst solution actually generates a probabilistically correct step towards the minimum of a function, relative to a better solution.
 Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information, moreover only a difference multiplied by a factor of